-The DNP DEFAULT DEADBAND settings are the values used by the C60 to determine when to trigger unsolicited responses containing Analog Input data.
+The DNP DEFAULT DEADBAND settings determine when to trigger unsolicited responses containing Analog Input data.
 These settings group the C60 Analog Input data into types: current, voltage, power, energy, and other.
 Each setting represents the default deadband value for all Analog Input points of that type.
-For example, in order to trigger unsolicited responses from the C60 when any current values change by 15 A, the DNP CURRENT DEFAULT DEAD-BAND setting should be set to 15.
-Note that these settings are the default values of the deadbands.
-DNP object 34 points can be used to change deadband values, from the default, for each individual DNP Analog Input point.
+For example, to trigger unsolicited responses from the C60 when any current values change by 15 A, the DNP CURRENT DEFAULT DEADBAND setting should be set to "15".
+Note that these settings are the deadband default values.
+DNP Object 34 points can be used to change deadband values, from the default, for each individual DNP Analog Input point.
 Whenever power is removed and re-applied to the C60, the default deadbands will be in effect.

-The DNP TIME SYNC IIN PERIOD setting determines how often the "Need Time" Internal Indication (IIN) bit is set by the C60.
+The DNP TIME SYNC IIN PERIOD setting determines how often the Need Time Internal Indication (IIN) bit is set by the C60.
 Changing this time allows the DNP master to send time synchronization commands more or less often, as required.